lorien/grab/docs/en/source/index.rst

 Welcome to Grab's documentation!
 ================================

-Grab is python framework for building web scrapers.
-With Grab you can build web scrapers of various complexity: from simple 5-line scripts to complex asynchronous web-site crawlers processing millions of web pages.
-Grab provides API for performing network requests and for handling received content e.g. interacting with DOM tree of the HTML document.
+Grab is a python framework for building web scrapers.
+With Grab you can build web scrapers of various complexity, from simple 5-line scripts to complex asynchronous website crawlers processing millions of web pages.
+Grab provides an API for performing network requests and for handling the received content e.g.  interacting with DOM tree of the HTML document.

-There are two main parts in Grab library:
+There are two main parts in the Grab library:

-    1) The single request/response API that allows you build network request, perform it and work with the received content.
-That API is a wrapper of the pycurl and lxml libraries.
+    1) The single request/response API that allows you to build network request, perform it and work with the received content.
+The API is a wrapper of the pycurl and lxml libraries.

     2) The Spider API to build asynchronous web crawlers.
-You write class that define handlers for each type of network request.
-Each handler could spawn new network requests.
-Network requests are processed simultaneously with a pool of asynchronous web sockets.
+You write classes that define handlers for each type of network request.
+Each handler is able to spawn new network requests.
+Network requests are processed concurrently with a pool of asynchronous web sockets.

 Table of Contents